-The water delivered to the Hingham, Hull and North Cohasset customers is obtained from several surface water and groundwater supplies.
+The water delivered to our Hingham, Hull and North Cohasset customers is obtained from several surface water and ground water supplies.
 Surface water is diverted from Accord Brook and pumped from Accord Pond to our centrally located water treatment facility.
-Groundwater from our 11 active drinking water supply wells is also pumped to our water treatment facility where the water is blended together and then treated.
-The treated water is then distributed to our customers using a network of over 192 miles of pipe and two water storage tanks.
-The water supply system is within the Weir River Watershed and provides water for approximately 30,500 people during the winter and 41,100 people in the summer.

-The average amount of water delivered during 2018 was 3.25 million gallons per day.
-On average, 124,644 gallons per day was pumped through the Cohasset interconnection.
-In addition, our distribution system has emergency interconnections with the Weymouth and the Norwell water systems.
+Ground water from our 11 active drinking water supply wells is also pumped to our water treatment facility, where the water is blended together and then treated.
+The treated water is then pumped to our customers using a network of over 192 miles of pipe and two water storage tanks.
+Our water supply system is all located within the Weir River Watershed and provides water for approximately 30,500 people during the winter and 41,100 people in the summer.
+The average amount of water delivered during 2019 was 3.27 million gallons per day.
+On average, 115,951 gallons per day was pumped through the Cohasset interconnection.
+In addition, our distribution system has emergency interconnections with the Weymouth and Norwell water systems.